 The Board of Directors has adopted a policy regarding minimum required share ownership by the Company's directors.
-Effective as of August 2021, all current active independent directors are required to own shares having a total fair market value equal to 6 times the individual director's annual cash board retainer.
+Effective as of August 2021, all then current active independent directors were required to own shares having a total fair market value equal to 6 times the individual director's annual cash board retainer.
 The number of shares required to be owned under this policy will increase with any increase of the retainer.
 A director who does not immediately satisfy the terms of this policy upon an amendment to the policy or an increase in retainer shall have two years in order to comply.
 Any future director will be required to own the requisite number of shares required under the policy within five years of his or her election.
-As of December 31, 2021, each of our directors exceeded the minimum ownership requirement and is in compliance with the requirements of the amended policy.
+As of December 31, 2022, with the exception of Ms. Wilking, who first joined the board during 2022, each of our directors exceeded the minimum ownership requirement and is in compliance with the requirements of the amended policy.
+Ms. Wilking will have five years from August 2, 2022 to be in compliance with the minimum share ownership policy.